mbsoroush/FinancePrediction/README.md

 👉 [Google Dataset](https://www.kaggle.com/datasets/mbsoroush/google-dataset)

 ## 📌 Features
+The fine-tuning of ParsBERT was done on Kaggle with GPU acceleration.
+Below are the main steps:

 Uses LSTM, a powerful recurrent neural network (RNN), for time series forecasting.
 Processes Google stock price data and predicts future trends.
 Implements data preprocessing, normalization, and visualization techniques.